alramalho/namecheapcli/README.md

 Small CLI wrapper for Namecheap domain and DNS record management.

-## Why Go

-Go is a good fit for this project because it builds to one portable binary, has strong standard-library HTTP/XML support, and keeps the runtime/dependency story simple for an administrative CLI.

 ## Configuration

 Create Namecheap API credentials and whitelist your current public IPv4 in Namecheap.
 Then export: